JakovFreund/tabletop-assistant/tasks.md

 - https://bg3.wiki/wiki/Weapon_actions
 - add auto-calculation of base damage (stats + equipped weapon), AC, and a bunch of other stats
 - finish all statuseffects enum
+- update the spell descriptions by making them more descriptive and dnd-like (as a contrast to crpg-like) https://roll20.net/compendium/dnd5e/Index%3ASpells
 - make a static playable races list in Race enum
 - change "Elemental Weapon" spell so it doesn't give +1 to both Attack roll and damgae roll, but only to attack roll
 - add a clickable damage object in log that auto copies the damage into calculator (or just queues text pointer on appropriate damage types)